iynehz/perl5-Algorithm-Permute/README.md

 Korsh and Garrett
 - **Algorithms from P to NP, Vol. I** - Moret and Shapiro

-# AUTHORS
+# AUTHOR

-- Edwin Pratomo <edpratomo@cpan.org>
+Edwin Pratomo <edpratomo@cpan.org> was the original author.

-- Stephan Loyd <stephanloyd9@gmail.com>
+Stephan Loyd <sloyd@cpan.org> is co-maintainer.

+The object oriented interface is taken from Tom Phoenix's `List::Permutor`.
+Robin Houston <robin@kitsite.com> invented and contributed the callback style interface.

 # COPYRIGHT AND LICENSE

 This software is copyright (c) 1999 by Edwin Pratomo.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.